plone/training/docs/effective-volto/addons/use-repo-addon.md

 myst:
   html_meta:
-    "description": "Configure an unreleased add-on from an existing repository" "property=og:description": "Configure a non-released add-on from an existing repository" "property=og:title": "Configure a non-released add-on from an existing repository" "keywords": "Volto, Plone, Volto add-on"
+    "description": "Configure an unreleased add-on from an existing repository" "property=og:description": "Configure an unreleased add-on from an existing repository" "property=og:title": "Configure a non-released add-on from an existing repository" "keywords": "Volto, Plone, Volto add-on"
 ---